veikman/dmote-keycap/README.md

 # `dmote-keycap`: Keycap models for mechanical keyboards

-`dmote-keycap` produces a three-dimensional geometry for a keycap: Either a featureless maquette for use in easily rendered previews, or a featureful “minimal” keycap that you can print and use.
+`dmote-keycap` produces a three-dimensional geometry for a keycap: Either a featureless maquette for use in easily rendered previews, or a keycap that you can print and use.

 Horizontal keycap size is measured in a traditional unit: The u, where 1 u is 19.05 mm (0.75”) per key mount.
 A 1 u cap is smaller at about 18.25 mm to allow for space between caps on adjacent mounts.
+For the same reason, a 2 u cap is more than twice as a wide as a 1 u cap, and so on.

 ## Features

 * Supports both ALPS- and MX-style switches.
-* The “minimal” style hugs the body of the switch.
-It enables keyboard designs more dense than the traditional 1 u, which can have ergonomic advantages.
+* A “minimal” style that hugs the body of the switch.
+This style enables keyboard designs more dense than the traditional 1 u, which can have ergonomic advantages.
+Dust protection is better than a 0.75 u cap that does not extend down the sides of the switch.
-  It offers better dust protection than a “top only” 0.75 u cap.
+* A “maquette” style for previewing keyboard designs.

 `dmote-keycap` does not provide models of switches.